steveloughran/smartfrog/trunk/core/smartfrog/lib/readme.txt

-Include in this directory the external jar files needed by the smartfrog distribution.
+Include in this directory the external JAR files needed by the smartfrog distribution.